kyau/darkstar-afterhours/README.md

 $ php ffxiah_import_xml.php
 ```

 After this you would probably want to edit the `help.php` and `download.php` files to customize them to your liking.
 The main site logo text is in `include/html.inc`.
+In this same file is the <base> tag within the header, this needs to be changed to the location you are hosting your version of the app.

 ### TODO